BU-ISCIII/pdn_priority_pathogens/README.md

 - Pathogens are named using scientific species names whenever possible.
 - When species-level resolution is not feasible, the genus name is used.
 - Viral naming follows ICTV (International Committee on Taxonomy of Viruses) recommendations.
-- Additional or common names are listed under the `Also known as` field.
+- Additional or common names are listed under the `also_known_as` field.

 ### Data sources